ConsciousUniverse/kosmokopy/README.md

 ### 2026-02-19

+- **Added remote source support** — new "Remote source" text entry field accepts `host:/path` to pull files from a remote machine; overrides local source selection when filled in
+- **Added remote-to-local transfers** — download files from a remote host to a local destination with SHA-256 hash verification; supports both SCP and rsync methods
+- **Added remote-to-remote transfers** — transfer files between two remote hosts using the local machine as a secure relay; files are downloaded, verified, uploaded, and verified again before source deletion (move mode)
+- **Added wildcard exclusion patterns** — new "+ File Pattern" and "+ Dir Pattern" buttons allow manual entry of `*` and `?` wildcard patterns for flexible exclusion matching
 - **Added rsync transfer method** — available for both local and remote transfers via a new "Transfer method" radio button group (Standard / rsync)
 - **Added SHA-256 hash verification for remote transfers** — both SCP and rsync remote transfers now verify integrity by comparing local and remote SHA-256 hashes after each file transfer
 - **Hardened SCP remote move safety** — source files are no longer deleted after SCP transfer without cryptographic hash verification; previously relied solely on SCP exit status